oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

 5. Click on OK.You will come back to Import page.

-## Task 3: Import PeopleSoft Process Scheduler Server Tier Running on Linux
+## Task 3: Import PeopleSoft Process Scheduler Server Tier Running On Linux

 1. Click on + icon to import Linux hosted Process Scheduler component of Peoplesoft.